|

 self-publishing and bookmaking needs are available upon request.

-do not solicit manuscripts to publish under the Many Names Press
+rarely accept unsolicited manuscripts to publish under the Many Names Press

 |